GitLeeRepo/C_ProgrammingNotes/gnuMakeNotes.md

 vpath %.c src
 vpath %.h include
 ```
-Tells make to look in src for c files, and inlclude for header files
+Tells make to look in src for c files, and include for header files

 # Built-In Pattern Rules